Norvik-Alexian/Python-University/2. Python_DataTypes/README.md

 As I mentioned before lists are mutable, so they can be modified and when we modify a list, the list itself is changed. \
 `list()` function allows to create a list from iterable object. \
 If we try to access element by index that is not filled we will get `Out of range` error.

+### Strings
+String is ordered sequence of characters (characters array), String type pseduonym is `str` and by default strings in Python 3 are encoded using **Unicode**

+String values can be placed either in single quotes or in double quotes.
+Single quotes strings can contain double quotes and vice versa.